 The advantage of choosing to sail out from destinations in the North Adriatic sailing area is primarily traffic connectivity and accessibility.
 You can easily travel by car from Central Europe destinations or by plane.
-In 150 km radius are 5 international airports such as Rijeka, Pula, Zagreb, Trieste, and Ljubljana.
+In a 150 km radius are five international airports such as Rijeka, Pula, Zagreb, Trieste, and Ljubljana.

 On the North Adriatic sailing route, you can visit many amazing towns, fisherman villages, islands, hidden bays, and coves.
 Whether you are looking for relaxed or active sailing holidays, we assure you it will fulfill your expectations.

 Our first sailing stop is a famous group of islands known as the jewel of Istria, National Park Brijuni.
-Location of Brijuni islands is in front of the west coast of Istria.
+The location of the Brijuni islands is in front of the west coast of Istria.
 National Park Brijuni comprises 2 bigger and 12 smaller islands.
 Brijuni enriches unique flora and fauna, long promenades through untouched nature and impressive tree alleys.
 Emperors, presidents, world leaders, and movie stars visited Brijuni, as it was among the most prestigious summer resorts.